Enron-Discussion-NLP/Capstone/README.md

 <br><br>
 It was later determined that lenient financial laws allowed Enron to exploit regulatory loopholes and get away with hiding hundreds of millions of dollars in losses and take on risky investments betting with public utilities servies, making the company appear much more profitable than it actually was.
 <!-- Enron has become synonymous with willful corporate fraud and corruption.
 The scandal also brought into question the accounting practices and activities of many other corporations, leading to the enactment of stricter financial legislation and reporting requirements.
 The scandal also affected the greater business world by causing the dissolution of the Arthur Andersen accounting firm, which had been Enron's main auditor for years. -->

+## Our Goal
+To reverse engineer the Enron case and look for patterns, trends, and insights in the corpus of executive emails that will give us clues about what was going within the company, prior to its collapse

 ## Initial Hypothesis
 Initially, we believed that analyzing employee sentiment would differ at different points throughout the timeline of Enron's collapse, giving us clues as to what was happening internally with the compnay.